Health Encyclopedia

 Diabetic Foot Care

 Diabetes can lead to a number of foot problems.
-People with diabetes have a12% to 25% chance of getting a foot sore during their lifetime.
+People with diabetes have a 12% to 25% chance of getting a foot sore during their lifetime.
 But you can prevent these with a little extra foot care.
 If your diabetes isn't well controlled, it can harm blood vessels.
 This results in poor blood flow to your feet.
 When your skin doesn't get enough blood flow, you are more likely to get pressure injuries.
 These heal slowly.

 Diabetes can also damage nerves.
 This interferes with your ability to feel pain and pressure.
 When you can’t feel your foot normally, it is easy to injure your skin, bones, and joints without knowing it.
 For these reasons, diabetes increases the risk for fungal infections, bunions, and pressure injuries.
 A pressure injury is a sore or break in the skin.
 With these injuries, the skin seems to have worn away.
 Deep injuries can lead to bone infection.

 Gangrene is the most serious foot problem of diabetes.
 It usually occurs on the tips of the toes as blackened areas of skin.
 The black area is dead tissue.
 In severe cases, gangrene spreads to the entire toe, other toes, and the whole foot.
-You may need to have your foot, toe, or even leg amputated.
+You may need to have your toe, foot, or even leg amputated.
 Good foot care and blood sugar control can prevent this.

 Home care